Spanish–American War Soldier's Monument: Description

 The memorial statue was designed by sculptor Douglas Tilden and installed in Lownsdale Square in Portland's Plaza Blocks in 1906 to honor the 2nd Oregon Volunteer Infantry Regiment troops who served in the Spanish–American War.
 It features two Howitzer cannons, set low to the ground, which were collected in 1902 by Henry E. Dosch.
 He was given permission by the War Department to bring them to Portland after he found them buried in sand in Charleston, South Carolina.
 There is also a bronze plaque which reads: "Howitzers fired in the defense of Fort Sumpter 1861".

 History

 Plans for a monument to honor the dead of the 2nd Oregon Volunteers began early in 1899 with the sale of book subscriptions for $0.25 with a small percentage going toward the monument.
 The monument committee favored a design similar to one in honor of the 39th Pennsylvania Infantry at Gettysburg with a bronze statue and a marble pedestal.
 The committee also required that the base, shaft, and cornice be cut from a single piece of granite and remain in one piece.
 E.W.
 Wright, the Portland representative of a quarry in Barre, Vermont, received a contract for $8,000, and the stone was cut in Vermont from Barre Granite and shipped to Portland.
 A $5,000 contract was awarded for the statue.
-Weight of the pedestal was 64000 lb, and when topped by the statue the height was about 30 ft.
+The weight of the pedestal was 64000 lb, and when topped by the statue the height was about 30 ft.